notiz-dev/notiz/content/blog/deploy-nestjs-with-prisma-to-heroku.md

 ![Prisma Studio with NationalPark and Country Table](assets/img/blog/deploy-nestjs-with-prisma-to-heroku/prisma-studio-after-migration.png)

 Our migration was successful 🎉
 We see the **NationalPark** and **Country** table was created in our database.
-We can use Prisma Studio to create our test data, start creating a new **Country** and then new **NationalPark**s as these require a connection to a country.
+We can use Prisma Studio to create our test data, start creating a new **Country** and then new **NationalPark**s as they require a connection to a country.

 Since we have our database ready, we create two REST endpoints to query all **NationalPark**s and to create a new **NationalPark** in our Nest application.

 ## Prisma CRUD operations in Nest

-Before we implement our CRUD operations in Nest, we generate a new `PrismaClient` when ever we make a change to our `schema.prisma` or our `.env` file.
+Before we implement our CRUD operations in Nest, we need to generate a new `PrismaClient` when ever we make a change to our `schema.prisma` or our `.env` file.
 Run `npx prisma2 generate` and now we have access to the [CRUD](https://github.com/prisma/prisma2/blob/master/docs/prisma-client-js/api.md#crud) operations of our models.

 ![Prisma Client CRUD operations](assets/img/blog/deploy-nestjs-with-prisma-to-heroku/prisma-client-crud.png)